Recent Blog Post

 What are the Most Common Types of Injuries for Motorcyclists?

-Generally, there are two primary types of motorcycle injuries that can result from an accident: hard injuries and soft injuries.
+Generally, two primary types of motorcycle injuries can result from an accident: hard injuries and soft injuries.
 Hard tissue generally refers to bones, including the head and the spine, whereas soft tissue is primarily muscles, ligaments, connective tissues, and tendons located in various parts of the body.

 Road Rash and Abrasions

-Road rash and abrasions are two of the most common types of injuries in motorcycle accidents because it is common for cyclists to come into immediate contact with the road, sidewalk, or another hard surface.
-The severity of scrapes and lacerations can vary from mild to serious; many can lead to serious infections or permanent scarring.
-Unfortunately, many motorcycle accident victims also need skin grafts.
+These are the most common types of injuries in motorcycle accidents because it is common for cyclists to come into immediate contact with the road, sidewalk, or another hard surface.
+As a result, the victim can sustain mild to severe cuts and lacerations, possibly even needing skin grafts.

 Fractured or Broken Bones

-Fractures and broken bones are also some of the most common types of motorcycle accident injuries victims sustain in a crash.
 Common areas of the body affected by fractured or broken bones include hands, wrists, pelvis, and shoulders.
-Many riders instinctively try to cover their faces or reach out which leaves the rest of the body exposed to injuries.
+Many riders instinctively try to cover their faces or reach out, which leaves the rest of the body exposed to injuries.

-Traumatic brain injury (TBI) is an injury to the brain that occurs when it sustains trauma.
-Usually caused when the head is struck by an object, hit with force, or experiences rapid shaking, it is a serious accident that often results in permanent changes to the victim’s—and their family’s–life.
+Usually caused when the head is struck by an object, hit with force, or experiences rapid shaking.
+Head injuries are serious accidents, often resulting in permanent changes to the victim’s — and their family’s — life.

 Organ Damage in the Abdomen